saisandeepvaddi/electron-custom-menu-bar/README.md

 # Creating custom menu bar in Electron

-You are building an electron app and want to replace that default menu bar with something cool.
+Do you want to replace your electron app's menu bar to look something cool?
 Let's see how to build a custom menu bar by building a similar one to slack's menu bar.

 ## Pre-requisite